nijkah/SiamVOS/README.md

-# End-to-End Siamese Fully Convolutional Network for Video Object Segmentation with Bounding Box
+# End-to-End Trainable Fully-Convolutional Siamese Networks for Video Object Segmentation with Bounding Box

 This is an implementation of SiamVOS in pytorch.